Carbonylation: Hydrocarboxylation, hydroxycarbonylation, and hydroesterification

+Koch carbonylation

 The Koch reaction is a special case of hydrocarboxylation reaction that does not rely on metal catalysts.
 Instead, the process is catalyzed by strong acids such as sulfuric acid or the combination of phosphoric acid and boron trifluoride.
 The reaction is less applicable to simple alkene.
 The industrial synthesis of glycolic acid is achieved in this way:

 The conversion of isobutene to pivalic acid is also illustrative: